unt-libraries/untl-metadata-documentation/docs/fields/description.rst

 -   Describe the subject matter of the item
 -   Use complete sentences with proper grammar and punctuation
--   Avoid any commentary on or interpretation of the item being described (unless quoting directly, a description should never include "I" or "we" statements)
+-   Avoid any commentary on or interpretation of the item being described (e.g., unless quoting directly, a description should never include "I" or "we" statements)

 +-------------------------------------------------------------------------------+-------------------------------------------------------------------+